Garden-AI/garden/docs/architecture_overview.md

 ### [Gardens](Gardens.md)

 Finally, a `Garden` is how we make all this work _discoverable_: a garden is user-curated collection of related pipelines, each potentially associated with a scientific ML model.
-All that a `Garden` "really is" is a set of `Pipeline` citations (more specifically, `RegisteredPipeline` IDs/DOIs) that you can conveniently run.
+All that a `Garden` "really is" is a set of `Pipeline` citations (more specifically, `RegisteredPipeline` DOIs) that you can conveniently run.

 > [!NOTE]